UW-COSMOS/cosmos-visualizer/README.md

 - `image/<id>/tags [POST]`: set tags on an image, as an array of `{x,y,width,height,tag: tag.id}` objects

+## Next steps

+We might wish to add sub-tags (e.g. `figure > figure-part`) to define hierarchies of data.
+Also, scaling large images might be desirable.

 Additional API routes could be added to expand functionality, but have not yet been implemented: